znes/angus-scenarios/README.md

 * Demand profiles are calculated from the OPSD dataset of the ENTSOE timeseries for the selected weather year
-* The amount of Demand per country is based on TYNDP2016 EU2030 scenario.
+* The amount of Demand per country is based on TYNDP2016 Scenario for 2030 and on the E-eHighway2050 demand for the year 2050.

 ## Conventional generation

 * Generation capacities are selected for the vision 1,2,3,4 of the TYNDP2016 per country.
-* Fuel and CO2 costs are based on the TYNDP2016
 * Efficiencies are based on own assumptions
 * `Others-non-res` are modelled with marginal costs of set to zero.

 ## Renewables

 * Maximum biomass potential per country the hotmaps potential is used.
 The installed capacity of biomass is assumed to be `biofuels` and `others-res` from the TNYDP2016.
-* Renewable capacities for wind and pv are based on the TYNDP2016
+* Renewable capacities for wind and pv are based on the TYNDP2016 for non german countries.
 * For the renewable profiles of wind and pv timeseries of renewables ninja are used
 * Hydro capacities are assumend to be the same as in 2015.
 The inflow in run of river and reservoirs is modelled based on the inflow timeseries of the Restore2050 project.